Felicity-IIIT-Hyderabad/vimgolf/README.md

 1. `git clone` this repo so you can pull changes (if any later).
 2. Run `python3 -m pip install -r requirements.txt`.
 3. Keep your working directory as the repo root.
 4. Run `python3 -m vimgolf config "<API_KEY>"` to locally store your api key.
 This will be used to verify the submission is coming from your user account.
 You can get your apikey [here](https://events.felicity.iiit.ac.in/vimgolf/apikey).
-The API key is of the form "Bearer API_KEY" hence it needs to be put in quotes when running the commands.
+The "<API_KEY>" is of the form "Bearer TOKEN" hence it needs to be put in quotes when running the command.

 ### Usage